 The quest for credible evidence

-My journey is one of attempting to capture a full apparition on digital film or video, as a result it may take a lot longer and perhaps it is one I will never complete.
-In the meantime you will get photographs, videos and trip reports along the way as I continue my international pursuit of the strange, mysterious and the unexplained.
+My journey is one of attempting to capture a photograph of a full apparition, as a result it may take a lot longer and perhaps it is one I will never complete.
+And if I do achieve my goal will this be proof that ghosts exist ?
+Absolutely not.
+But in the meantime you will get photographs, videos and trip reports along the way as I continue my international pursuit of the strange, mysterious and the unexplained.

 “When you have excluded the impossible, whatever remains, however improbable, must be the truth”